Shopify/shopify-api-js/docs/usage/customsessions.md

   storeCallback = async (session: Session) => {
     try {
       // Inside our try, we use the `setAsync` method to save our session.
-      // This method returns a boolean (true is successful, false if not) return await this.setAsync(session.id, JSON.stringify(session))
+      // This method returns a boolean (true if successful, false if not) return await this.setAsync(session.id, JSON.stringify(session))
     } catch (err) {
       // throw errors, and handle them gracefully in your application